 Find ways to Give early space in discussions to “more likely” sources of diversity.
 Arguments that reinforce a mainstream view or made from a position of authority tend to carry more weight. and early – e.g. The Supreme Court of the United Kingdom starts its deliberations by hearing the argument of the most junior appointee.

 Actively engage with opposing arguments.
 To voice a diverse or minority opinion is difficult.
-Recognise when we’re in group and take steps engage with it and explore it.
+Recognise when we’re in group and take steps to engage with it and explore it.
 In larger groups seek wisdom not victory to start with.

-Which brings us nicely on to the last part of our talk which is a case study of one of the thing Agile on the Bench is doing.
+This brings us nicely on to the last part of our talk which is a case study of one of the thing Agile on the Bench is doing.

 A brief Case study – Diversity Charter (and Agile on the Bench)